[HISTORY: Adopted by the Borough Council of the Borough of Paramus 5-9-2016 by Ord. No. 2016-09. Amendments noted where applicable.]

 Development size threshold.
 Developments of less than three (3) units shall not be subject to the required affordable housing set-aside.

 Developer options for the provision of affordable housing.
-Subject to the conditions which follow, a developer required to provide affordable housing has the option to (1) construct affordable units on site; or (2) construct the affordable units elsewhere within the Borough ("off-site"); or (3) make a payment in lieu of constructing the affordable units; or (4) provide a combination of a payment in lieu and on-site or off-site construction.
+Subject to the conditions which follow, a developer required to provide affordable housing has the option to (1) construct affordable units on site; or (2) construct the affordable units elsewhere within the Borough ("off-site"); or (3) make a payment in lieu of constructing the affordable units; or (4) provide a combination of a payment in lieu and on-site or off-site construction, subject to approval of the Borough, not to be unreasonably withheld.

 Off-site construction option is subject to the following controls: